jgato/jgato/random_docs/working_with_exceptions_on_ZTP.md

 ## Checking the new status

 With the new exception added, the cluster is not affected by the Policy `du-mb-op-fec-operator`.
-And the configuration will continue applying the other configurations related to this cluster.
+And the configuration will continue applying the configurations related to this cluster.

 ![](assets/2023-06-23-12-23-10-image.png)

-The cluster is still a cluster of the group `group-du-mb` and the exception can be reverted when need it.
+We have reached the final validation and the cluster is `ztp-done`.
+We can start deploying workloads.

+## Revert back to a normal configuration

+Just removing the label `experiment` from the Siteconfig will make the cluster, to be affected by all the Policies of the group `group-du-mb`.
+So, to revert our exceptionally is very easy to achieve.

 ## Conclusions

-Using cluster's labels, `bindingExcludedRules` and `bindingRules` we can work at very detailed level about how we want to configure our clusters.
+Using cluster's labels, `bindingExcludedRules` and `bindingRules`, we can work at very detailed level about how we want to configure our clusters.
 In this tutorial, we have seen how to implement exceptions for clusters groups, not having to create multiple copies of a Policy for different groups or subgroups.
 The exceptions allow us to skip some configurations, with an easy way of going back to a normal configuration.

 For a second tutorial, we will go further about using these exceptions.
 Not only to skip configurations, but also, to apply a different configuration with the exception.
 For example, in the scenario covering in this tutorial, an exception could install a new `Catalogsource`which contains that missing operator.